Garnix123/Garnix123/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=garnix123" alt="garnix123" /></a> </p>

-- 👩🏻‍💻 Data/BI analyst sharing about my journey and learnings in tech
+- 👩🏻‍💻 Data/BI analyst sharing about his journey and learnings in tech

 - 👩🏻‍🎓 Studied MBA with a concentration in Data Analytics at Northern Michigan University, USA

 - ⚽ Former NCAA Soccer Player from 🇨🇿 – turning lessons in leadership & resilience into data-driven problem solving

-- 🔭 I’m currently working **on a couple of capstone projects every single week to build up my portfolio as a Data Analyst.**
+- 🔭 I’m currently working **on a couple of capstone projects, utilizing Tableau, Python and SQL, every single week to level up my portfolio as a Data Analyst.**

-- 👯 I’m looking to collaborate on **Python native projects analyzing industries such as Sports, Real estate or Investing**
+- 👯 I’m looking to collaborate on **Python & SQL native projects analyzing industries such as Banking, Healthcare, Investing, Sports or Real Estate**

 - 👨‍💻 All of my projects are available at [https://github.com/Garnix123?tab=repositories](https://github.com/Garnix123?tab=repositories)